-More parents receive a place in one of their three secondary school preferences
+More parents receive a place in their first choice secondary school

-Parents in Herefordshire join those across England today (Friday 1 March), with finding out which secondary school their child will be attending in September 2019.
+Parents in Herefordshire join those across England today (Monday 2 March), in finding out which secondary school their child will be attending in September 2020.

 As in previous years, Herefordshire schools continue to be a net importer of pupils, with more pupils from neighbouring counties requesting places in the county’s schools than Herefordshire pupils requesting places in other counties.